 Funeral payments and the social fund

 If the next of kin receives one of the following, they may be entitled to a funeral payment from the Social Fund:

 - Income Support

 - Disabled Persons Tax Credit/Working Families Tax Credit.

 When and where will the funeral be held?

-If there is no one available or prepared to arrange the funeral and all alternative options are exhausted, we will take responsibility for the funeral arrangements, upon written confirmation from all relatives, that they have no interest in their relatives estate.
-These include arranging the registration of the death and instructing a funeral director to collect the body, provide a coffin and transport the deceased to one of our cemeteries for burial.
+If there is no one available or prepared to arrange the funeral and all alternative options are exhausted, we will take responsibility for the funeral arrangements, upon receiving written confirmation from all relatives, that they have no interest in their relative's estate.
+These include arranging the registration of the death and instructing a Funeral Director to collect the body, provide a coffin and transport the deceased to one of our cemeteries for burial.

 As the grave will be used for a second burial of a similar nature, permanent memorials are not permitted on the burial plot.